si-medbif/SIRE516/Week 3/README.md

 1) Create a table summarizing each variable disease and non-disease group (i.e. present representative values such median(IQR) or count(%)).
 2) Compare each variable between disease and non-disease group with an appropriate test and put the p-values in the table.
 Your table should look like this.<p/>
 ![image](https://user-images.githubusercontent.com/9914505/139024370-cf1de935-02b9-4a3b-82a3-8f1615c34f83.png)
 3) Create and select an optimal logisitic regression model that predict whether a participant will develop heart disease.
-We will discard participants with missing data.
+You might have to discard participants with missing data.
 (An imputation of the missing data is usually more appropriate in a real analysis.)

 The dataset can be downloaded (with a registration) from https://biolincc.nhlbi.nih.gov/teaching/.
 The dataset and data dictionary are also available here: https://github.com/GauravPadawe/Framingham-Heart-Study